Next Meeting is Thursday, July 20th! LOCATION CHANGE: South Shore Boat Club, Water Street, Peru

 The Illinois Valley Area Chamber of Commerce and Economic Development (IVAC) introduces a new networking program called IVAC Connect: Connecting Professionals and Businesses in a Fast Paced Environment.

 IVAC Connect holds a networking event opportunities to make connections, create leads, and ultimately grow their business.

-IVAC Connect holds a structured meeting on the third Thursday of each month in the Community Room at Peru City Hall, with an open forum, ice breaker, 30 second commercial, in which each attendee has the opportunity to promote their business, and a focus business speaker.
+IVAC Connect holds a structured meeting on the third Thursday of each month in the Community Room at Peru City Hall (location may change due to scheduling conflicts.
+Be sure to double check), with an open forum, ice breaker, 30 second commercial, in which each attendee has the opportunity to promote their business, and a focus business speaker.
 For additional information about IVAC Connect or how to become a focus business speaker, you may contact IVAC Ambassador Vice President, Nikki Baer at 815-220-2289, or IVAC Board Member and Ambassador Steve Lamis at 815-664-2014.

 IVAC Connect is open to non-members for their first two meetings.
 If they wish to continue with IVAC Connect, you would be required to become an IVAC member.
 The cost of each meeting is $10 which includes a light meal.
 RSVP’s are welcome but not necessary by calling the IVAC office at 815-223-0227 or email, email@example.com.

 Network Like a Pro with These 12 Tips!